muskan-888/Hacktoberfest2019_HelloWorld/README.md

 # Welcome to HacktoberFest 2019!
 ###  An easy way to get your 5 pull requests for Hacktoberfest !
 This Repo is solely built for HacktoberFest 2019 !!
-Just make a pull request and it will be merged with in minutes ...
+Just make a pull request and it will be merged within minutes ...

 * Follow these steps to make your first pull request-